 We like to mix things up.
 If we did a warm weather beach trip last time, we look for a winter mountain trip this time.

-Finally, use your radius map and mark off areas that don’t meet your preferences.
-Also, cross off places that don’t meet your basic parameters, like budget or climate.
+Use your radius map and mark off areas that don’t meet your preferences or basic parameters, like budget or climate.

 Look for a Deal